aertslab/pySCENIC/README.rst

 * Bugfixes:

+  * In the regulons output from the cisTarget step, the gene weights were incorrectly assigned to their respective target genes (PR #254).
   * Motif url construction fixed when running ctx without pruning
   * Compression of intermediate files in the CLI steps
   * Handle loom files with non-standard gene/cell attribute names